 As for the bell key spatulas themselves, they're of the Selmer tilting

-just a little clunky when compared side-by-side with the bell keys on
+perhaps just a little clunky when compared side-by-side with the

-levers on the side Bb/C trill keys is both simple and highly effective.
+and pin levers on the side Bb/C trill keys is both simple and highly

-quite fit, leaving a gap around the top edge of the pearl
+didn't quite fit, leaving a gap around the top edge of the pearl

 holder.
 A small point perhaps, but this is a pro level horn and

 The whole action is powered by blued steel springs and I was pleased

 to see that proper point screws had been used throughout - which

 The horn feels comfortable enough under the fingers.
 Once the spring